Makkkiiii/Automotive-Identity-and-Access-Control-System/README.md

 - The system initializes a vehicle trust root and certificate authority.
 - A key fob identity is registered and issued a CA-signed access certificate.
 - A challenge-response authentication flow verifies certificate trust, identity binding, signature validity, freshness, and replay resistance.
-- A secure session is established using X25519, HKDF-SHA256, and AES-GCM.
+- A secure session is established using X25519, HKDF-SHA256, and AES-256-GCM.
 - Safe provisioning metadata can be synced to a Neon PostgreSQL database.
 - Audit logs and reports expose protocol state without revealing sensitive key material.